Focus Group: Definition

 Types of Focus Groups

-Since its inception, there have been a lot of variation in the focus groups –
+Since its inception, there have been a lot of variation in the research groups –

-- Dual-Moderator Focus Group: There are two moderators in this focus group.
+- Dual-Moderator Focus Group: There are two moderators in this.
 One of them will be expected to ensure smooth execution and the other will be in charge of making sure each and every question is discussed.
-This is a holistic approach to conduct focus groups.

-- Two-way Focus Group: In this method, one focus group will overlook the discussion happening in the other group.
+- Two-way Focus Group: In this method, one panel or group will overlook the discussion happening in the other group.
 This makes way for more discussion points and may end up concluding in a different manner in the second case which gives a researcher more perspective.

-- Mini Focus Group: This focus group is restricted to 4-5 participants, unlike the regular focus groups which have 6-10 participants.
+- Mini Focus Group: This is restricted to 4-5 participants, unlike the regular exercise which has 6-10 participants.

-- Client-involvement Focus Group: In this focus group, the clients who urged the focus group will be a part of the focus group.
+- Client-involvement Focus Group: In this, the clients who urged the study will be a part of the opinion panel.

 - Participant-moderated Focus Group: One or more participants provisionally take up the role of moderator.
 The chances of less biased, honest feedback increases when there are more than one people taking charge.

-- Online Focus Group: All discussions of this focus group are conducted by sharing opinions and feedback via online mediums.
-There are three categories of people who are a part of an online focus group: observer, moderator, respondent.
+- Online Focus Group: All discussions of this type of study are conducted by sharing opinions and feedback via online mediums.
+There are three categories of people who are a part of an online focus panel: observer, moderator, respondent.

 How to Conduct a Focus Group Research Study?